huzeir2k/huzeir2k/README.md

 ---

-### What programming languages am I proficient in?
+### What programming languages are you proficient in?

 Here are the following that I'm good at: